YashKumbhawat/Object-Detection-In-Satellite-Images-Using-YOLOv8/README.md

-# Object Detection on xView Satellite Imagery using YOLOv8 with Super-Resolution
+# Object Detection on xView Dataset using YOLOv8 with Super-Resolution

 ## 📌 Project Overview
 This project performs **object detection on high-resolution satellite images** using the **xView dataset** and **YOLOv8**.